 - 1. An income eligible family's adjusted monthly income exceeds 85% of the State Median Income (SMI) (the family is no longer income eligible). - 2.
 At the end of the certification period in which the vocational training service limit (6 years or 24 semester units, whichever expires first) has been reached and the parent has no other need type - 3.
-Failing to make adequate vocational or educational progress after allowable time frames and the parent has no other need.

-- 4. Failure to complete all the required steps of the recertification process and provide a completed application for services along with verifiable documentation to determine that the family/child meets the eligibility and need criteria for ongoing subsidized child development services. - 5.
+Failing to make adequate vocational or educational progress after allowable time frames and the parent has no other need. - 4.
+Failure to complete all the required steps of the recertification process and provide a completed application for services along with verifiable documentation to determine that the family/child meets the eligibility and need criteria for ongoing subsidized child development services. - 5.
 Not paying family fees - 6.
 Consistent inability to abide by the program regulations and/or MC3 policies. - 7.
 When a child has turned thirteen (13) years old (unless documented exceptional needs). - 8.
-Altering or misrepresenting information on attendance records (example: child care days/hours used or family fees paid). - 9.
-Child care services have been abandoned. - 10.
-Not paying provider for overdue family fees. - 11.
-Knowingly providing fraudulent, false or misleading information to MC3 regarding employment, selfemployment, seeking employment, enrollment in an educational or vocational training program, parental incapacitation, income, family size or any other information related to need and/or eligibility. - 12.
-Conspiring to, attempting to, or committing a fraudulent act. - 13.
-Knowingly using child care hours for which the family is not eligible and/or approved for. - 14.
-Activity or behavior that presents a risk to any child, parent, child care provider, visitor or MC3 staff member, representative or facility (example: using profanity, making threats, harassing the individual, endangering the safety or life of the individual, destroying property). - 15.
-Contract funding is reduced, ends or any other reason as directed or required by the State of California. - 16.
+Repeatedly failing to complete MC3's attendance record properly (example: not signing in and out of child care on a daily basis, not signing the penalty of perjury statement). - 9.
+Altering or misrepresenting information on attendance records (example: child care days/hours used or family fees paid). - 10.
+Child care services have been abandoned. - 11.
+Not paying provider for overdue family fees. - 12.
+Knowingly providing fraudulent, false or misleading information to MC3 regarding employment, self-employment, seeking employment, enrollment in an educational or vocational training program, parental incapacitation, income, family size or any other information related to need and/or eligibility. - 13.
+Conspiring to, attempting to, or committing a fraudulent act. - 14.
+Knowingly using child care hours for which the family is not eligible and/or approved for. - 15.
+Activity or behavior that presents a risk to any child, parent, child care provider, visitor or MC3 staff member, representative or facility (example: using profanity, making threats, harassing the individual, endangering the safety or life of the individual, destroying property). - 16.
+Contract funding is reduced, ends or any other reason as directed or required by the State of California. - 17.
 Family reports a change in residency outside of California.